WHEN TO KEEP YOUR CHILD HOME

 Please see the "Physical Assessment and Health Evaluation Requirements" section for the required forms.

-Each student admitted to Mary of Nazareth must provide a current Health Assessment and Evaluation (grades K through 8 forms or Preschool forms) completed by a parent/guardian in addition to the child's physician.
-Please note that that Preschool students' forms must include an Immunization Certification form from the student's doctor's office.
+Each student admitted to Mary of Nazareth must provide a current Health Assessment and Evaluation (grades 2 through 8 forms or Preschool through 1st grade forms) completed by a parent/guardian in addition to the child's physician.

 All information must be updated with the school nurse as the students receive additional immunizations or as their health conditions change.